 Precision Sound Reproducers

-new technology based on study of human hearing.
+new aproach, based on study of human hearing.
 After a decade of

 the human ear and take

-into account the way our brain deals with periodic and aperiodic sounds
+into account the way our brain deals with aperiodic sounds

 environments.
-This results in the ability to repro- duce both
+This results in an ability to communicate both

 and aperiodic sounds in a stunningly

-realistic and natural way, and additionally to reduce listening
+realistic way to the human hearing system, and additionally to reduce

 Precision Sound Reproducers are not just excellent or of better